-The first conference took place in Japan in May 1960.
-The 32nd conference was also held in Tokyo in November 2008.
-There are now 21 full member countries, one associate member country and three affiliate member countries belonging to the primary racing association in Asia.
+The first conference took place in Japan in May 1960, and the 8th, the 18th and the 32nd conferences were also held in Tokyo in 1969, 1985 and 2008 respectively.

+There are now 21 full member countries, one associate member country and five affiliate member countries belonging to the primary racing association in Asia.